rschramm9/MOTUS_KIOSK/documentation/6_KIOSK_SECURITY.md

 The networking requirements for internet bandwidth for the app is quite low.
 Data are cached locally to minimize the http requests going out to the motus.org server.
-Its an asyncronous action.
+It is an asyncronous action.
 When a user selects a receiver or touches on a detection, a request for only that item is made.
-Only the minimum required data is requested and then only if it's not available in the cache.
+Only the minimum required data is requested and then only if it's not available in the cache from a prior request.

 There is only one small 'background' activity which is a very small http request issued every five minutes just to see if motus.org is online (similar issuing a 'ping' but at the http request/response level)